 More women on the internet thanks to WikiGap

-The global #WikiGap initiative has so far generated around 3 000 new or expanded biographies of prominent women on Wikipedia.
-More than 1 600 participants in more than 50 countries have been involved in WikiGap events, writing articles about women in more than 30 languages.
+The global #WikiGap initiative has so far generated around 13 000 new or expanded biographies of prominent women on Wikipedia.
+More than 1 800 participants in almost 60 countries have been involved in WikiGap events, writing articles about women in more than 30 languages.
 Now all the material needed to organise a WikiGap event is being published in the hope that the project will live on through other actors.

 WikiGap is an initiative during which people around the world gather to add more content to Wikipedia about women profiles, experts and role models in various fields.
-Starting on 8 March 2018 – International Women's Day – the Swedish Ministry for Foreign Affairs and Swedish embassies, together with Wikimedia and local partners, have organised parallel edit-a-thons in more than 50 countries.
-The global initiative resulted in around 3 000 new or expanded Wikipedia articles on prominent women in more than 30 different languages.
-Now, one month on, the number of pageviews for these articles has exceeded 2 million.
+Starting on 8 March 2018 – International Women's Day – the Swedish Ministry for Foreign Affairs and Swedish embassies, together with Wikimedia and local partners, have organised parallel edit-a-thons in almost 60 countries.
+The global initiative resulted in around 13 000 new or expanded Wikipedia articles on prominent women in more than 30 different languages.
+Now, one year on, the number of pageviews for these articles has exceeded 60 million.

 WikiGap is part of Sweden's feminist foreign policy, which is based on the ambition to strengthen women's and girls' rights, representation and resources.
 Through the writing of new, and expanding on existing, articles on Wikipedia, WikiGap is helping to improve women's representation on the internet.